Yoast/duplicate-post/readme.txt

 == Screenshots ==

 1. Here you can copy the post you're editing to a new draft.
-2. By clicking on "Duplicate" the post is cloned immediately.
+2. By clicking on "Clone" the post is cloned immediately.
+"New draft" leads to the edit screen.
 3. The options page.
 4. The template tag manually added to Twenty Ten theme.
-Click on the "Clone" link and you're redirected to the edit screen for a new draft copy of your post.
+Click on the "Copy to a new draft" link and you're redirected to the edit screen for a new draft copy of your post.

 == Upgrade Notice ==

+= 2.0.2 =
+Fixed permalink bug + double choice on posts list

 = 2.0.1 =
 Bug fix + new option